mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 It also provides an abstraction within the kernel which allows different filesystem implementations to coexist.

-Thus all the IO activity has to go through the VFS layer.
+Thus, all IO activity must go through the VFS layer.
 By tracing appropriate functions, we can monitor IO metrics.
-At the same time, these VFS kernel functions has process context readily available and so it is possible to attribute each IO operation to a given cgroup.
+At the same time, these VFS kernel functions have process context readily available, so it is possible to attribute each IO operation to a given cgroup.
 By leveraging these two ideas, it is possible to gather IO metrics for each cgroup.
 The following functions are traced in this sub-collector: